hashicorp/terraform-google-vault/examples/vault-cluster-authentication-gce/README.md

 trying to assume a desired authentication role.
 For different resources that are not GCE instances, please refer to the [`iam` auth method example][iam_example].

-The workflow is that the client trying to authenticate itself will send a [JSON Web Token (JWT)][jwt], a JSON-based open standard for creating access tokens, in its login request, Vault verifies the JWT with GCP as a proof-of-identity, checks against a predefined Vault authentication role, then returns a client token that the client can use for making future requests to Vault.
+The workflow is that the client trying to authenticate itself will obtain a [JSON Web Token (JWT)][jwt], a JSON-based open standard for creating access tokens, from its instance metadata.
+This client then sends this token along with its login request, Vault verifies the JWT with GCP as a proof-of-identity, checks against a predefined Vault authentication role, then returns a Client Token that the client can use for making future requests to Vault.

 ![auth diagram][auth_diagram]